ikmb/MMmicrobiomeLab/README.md

 ## Key Research Areas

-Our key research areas are.
+Our key research areas are:

 - **Global Microbiome Conservancy:** Professors Poyet and Groussin established the Global Microbiome Conservancy (GMbC) in 2016, an international non-profit initiative dedicated to advancing microbiome science equitably and ethically.
 - **Synthetic Bacterial Communities as Therapeutics for Gastrointestinal Disorders:** We employ a rational design approach to develop microbiota-based intervention strategies aimed at modulating the diversity, composition, and function of perturbed microbiomes, particularly for gastrointestinal disorders.